Career / Getting Experience

 To me, being a VDI engineer comes down to having the right combination of a few traits: curiosity, determination, and customer service.
 Collectively, these traits result in an engineer who enjoys determining the root cause of an issue — and implements solutions that improve the end-user experience.

-If you find yourself fitting this mold, I'd highly recommend the specialty of VDI engineering, and encourage you to learn some of the skills that I referenced previously.
+If you fit this mold, I highly recommend the specialty of VDI engineering and encourage you to learn some of the skills that I referenced previously.
 You might just find yourself on a new career path.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.